-- (7) Applicants not admitted to the Master's degree programme after the qualification assessment process shall receive a rejection notification including reasons and information on the legal remedies available; taking part in the qualification assessment process more than once shall be permitted. - (8) Applicants shall bear their own costs incurred as a result of taking part in the selection interview.
+(7) 1Applicants not admitted to the Master's degree programme after the qualification assessment process shall receive a rejection notification including reasons and information on the legal remedies available.
+2It will not be possible to repeat the qualification assessment process on the basis of the documentation submitted.

+(8) Applicants shall bear their own costs incurred as a result of taking part in the selection interview.